django-json-api/django-rest-framework-json-api/docs/usage.md

 ### Working with polymorphic resources

+--

+**Deprecation notice:**

+Support for using Polymorphic resources through [django-polymorphic](https://github.com/jazzband/django-polymorphic) is deprecated and will be removed in a future release.

+There is currently no replacement.
+In case you are affected of this change please join [our discussion](https://github.com/django-json-api/django-rest-framework-json-api/discussions/1194).

+---

 Polymorphic resources allow you to use specialized subclasses without requiring special endpoints to expose the specialized versions.
 For example, if you had a `Project` that could be either an `ArtProject` or a `ResearchProject`, you can